 Prior to the expiry of the sponsor licence, you will be able to apply for a renewal.
 This application may require further evidences to support the sponsor licence application.

 Employing migrants in the UK through the sponsor licence route

-If you intend to sponsor migrants under Tier 2 or Tier 5, you may sometimes need to check how much time they may be allowed to spend in the UK and any other restrictions that may apply to migrants coming to the UK under these tiers.
+If you intend to sponsor migrants under the skilled or temporary work visas, you may sometimes need to check how much time they may be allowed to spend in the UK and any other restrictions that may apply to migrants coming to the UK under these tiers.

 Immigration Skills Charge

 When a migrant is sponsored under the skilled worker visa, you are required to pay skill charge.
 The purpose of this is to use this funding and support in training those who live in the UK.
 The fee is required to be paid each time a certificate of sponsorship (CoS) is assigned.